farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Enable key bindings according to a condition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Then key_bindings are discussed in the context of being filtered through
+certain conditions.

 :

     Often, some key bindings can be enabled or disabled according to a certain